dan-montocc/QMEE/README.md

 JD: This is cool, and I think useful for us and for you.
 But there's no hypothesis here.
 You're essentially describing a predictive project, which is fine in general, but not a good fit for this assignment.

 Grade 2.0/3

+## Assignment 5

+Author: Danielle Montocchio

+Date: February 26, 2021

+Purpose: Assignment 5 for QMEE (708) Course

+Data: 'WQI_Volume_Data.csv'

+Data Description: This dataset consists of the calculated volume of a given Georgian Bay coastal wetland during the time it was sampled, as well its calculated WQI (Water Quality Index) score.
+The WQI is an index designed to quantify the effect that human disturbance, such as agriculture and roads, can have on wetland health.
+Specifically, it uses the known the relationship between good water quality and the growth of submerged aquatic vegetation to establish whether a wetland is "healthy" enough to sustain suitable fish habitat.
+To calculate this index 12 water quality parameters, of which I have included 8 that I hypothesize may be pertinent to my analysis.

+Background: Between the years of 2000-2019, Lake Huron has experienced to irregular water levels, which consists of two distinct periods.
+Period 1, from 2003-2013, was a sustained low-water period; Period 2, from 2014-2019, was a high-water period (0.9m high water-levels than in Period 1).

+Biologically, such a change in water-levels is theorized to alter water quality, as previous studies has  found a link between water levels and water quality parameters such as turbidity and total suspended sediments (TSS)(Chow-Fraser, 1999), which are used to calculate the WQI scores.
+The past established relationship was that water-levels increase, TSS and turbidity decrease.

+This is theorized to be due to the fact that as water-levels increase, so too does the volume of the wetland, which introduces a dilution effect to the water quality parameters that are measured as concentrations per a given volume.

+Therefore, with this data, since we were able to estimate wetland volume for a given site, we can test whether this dilution effect is occurring.

+Hypothesis #1: If the WQI is calculated using water quality parameters, such as TSS, that are measured using concentration-volume ratios, then as Georgian Bay coastal wetlands volumes increase with increasing water-levels, WQI scores should increase as well.
+This is because the lower the concentrations of these parameters, the higher the WQI score (considered to be better water quality).

+Hypothesis #2: If the WQI is increasing due to decreasing concentrations of certain water quality parameters, then there should be a negative relationship between increasing wetland volumes and these parameters, such as turbidity and TSS (may also impact TP, TNN, TAN, TN, and/or SRP).
+I am focusing on the first two parameters for now, due to the past findings of Chow-Fraser (1999) looking specifically at turbidity and TSS.

+"Traditional" statistical tests: Perform a linear regression of WQI scores against wetland volume

+Permutation tests:

+1) Manually randomize the WQI score assignment to wetland volume and see if this pattern is not merely created by chance.

+2) Use pre-built tests in packages such as lmPerm and coin.
+(Note: I did all the tests demonstrated in the notes to practice coding with my own data).

+Coding file: 'Assign5.R'